rschristopher/rschristopher.github.io/src/index.md

 *Reprobus Saint Christopher*, the dog-headed saint of travelers and Bitcoiners.
-While revisionists like to say I am an ordinary man, arrogantly proclaiming that dog-headed creatures never actually existed and that it was all just a translation error or worse, a myth -- no, *I am* actually a dog-headed giant;
+While revisionists like to say St. Christopher was an ordinary man, arrogantly proclaiming that
+ "dog-headed men" never
+ actually existed
+ and that it was all just a
+ translation
+ error
+ or worse, a myth --
+no, St. Christopher actually was a dog-headed giant;
-a monster from beyond the fringes, haunting the marginalia of your ancient world.
+a monster from beyond the fringes, haunting the marginalia of our ancient world.
-And yet, in my pursuit of power,
+And yet, in the pursuit of power,
- I instead found salvation.
+ Reprobus instead found salvation.

-And now I help travelers and
+And now St. Christopher helps travelers and
  Bitcoiners find their way.

 ![St Christopher](/images/st-christopher.jpg)